 \paragraph{Experimental setup.} All experiments use 5-fold cross-validation and are trained with the Adam optimizer for up to $100$ epochs with early stopping enabled.
-As a loss term, we use \emph{cross entropy loss} except for the \emph{Alchemy} dataset, where we use a mean squared error loss.
+As a loss term, we use the \emph{cross entropy loss} except for the \emph{Alchemy} dataset, where we use the mean squared error loss.
 We use 10-dimensional PEs for all types and datasets.
 The only difference between the backbones with or without a PE is that the input dimension of the backbone increases by 10 when a PE is used.
 The Euler Characteristic Transform in LEAP is calculated with $16$ directions and $16$ thresholds.
-To simplify the setup, we keep all hyperparameters concerning each of the projection strategies of LEAP \emph{fixed} across all datasets.
+To simplify the setup, we keep all hyperparameters of LEAP's projection strategies \emph{fixed} across all datasets.
 Despite this, as we describe below, we observe high predictive performance across a variety of datasets.

-\subsubsection{Results}
+\subsection{Results}

 \cref{tab:LEAP Best Projection} reports the results for LEAP and the baselines in combination with different architectures across the various classification datasets.
-For every dataset--architecture combination, the two LEAP variants (F/L) achieve the best and second-best performance, respectively.
+For every dataset--architecture combination, the two LEAP variants (F/L) achieve the best and second-best performance.
 When combined with GCN and NoMP architectures, \emph{learning} the directions of LEAP consistently improves performance in comparison to keeping them fixed.
 For GAT, learning the directions slightly reduces performance compared to the fixed variant of LEAP in 3 of the 7 datasets.
 For all datasets, the overall best-performing architecture–PE combination always uses LEAP with learned directions.